luizfelipers19/IPythonCourse-MIT-x-Unicamp/README.md

 # IPythonCourse-MIT-x-Unicamp

-This repository is intended for my Python exercises regarding the MIT x UNICAMP workshop about the Python Programming Language.
+This repository is intended for my Python exercises regarding the MIT x UNICAMP bootcamp about the Python Programming Language.

-The MIT course certificate will only be granted to the students who get a minimum average grade of 8.0 at the end of the course.
+The MIT course certificate will only be granted to the students who get a minimum average grade of 8.0 at the end of the course, considering participation, practical tasks and final test.

 The exercises and study material can be found at http://web.mit.edu/~armelin/python_intro_iap/
 ## Focus!
 Just dewit!